thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 - https://bitbucket.org/fenics-apps/fenics-solid-mechanics/ by
   Kristian B. Ølgaard and Garth N. Wells.

-We would like to express our thanks to the community of developers and users of OpenGeoSys(OGS).
+We would like to express our thanks to Olaf Kolditz and the entire community of developers and users of OpenGeoSys(OGS).
 We thank the Helmholtz Centre for Environmental Research -- UFZ for long-term funding and continuous support of the OpenGeoSys initiative.
 OGS has been supported by various projects funded by Federal Ministries (BMBF, BMWi) as well as the German Research Foundation (DFG).
 We further thank the Federal Institute for Geosciences and Natural Resources (BGR) for funding.

 # References